ErikaDebelis/MAZE/README.md

 #### Code authored by Erika Debelis
 #### about the tech:
- A full-stack site; built with C# ASP .Net Core API back-end and Javascript/React.js front-end.
+ A full-stack site; built with a C# ASP .Net Core API back-end and a Javascript/React.js front-end.
 The hard-coded database holds the maze book pages as objects and their corresponding data as properties.
 The React.js front-end will call to the database and render the next page according to the door clicked in this single page web application.

 #### Important code decisions made:
 ###### To prevent cheating